 Rochester, New York, is home to several parks designed by Frederick Law Olmsted, known for their beauty, accessibility, and historical significance.

 Many consider Olmsted the father of American landscape architecture.
-He designed parks and public spaces throughout the United States in the late 19th and early 20th centuries, including NYC’s Central Park, Niagara Falls State Park, and the grounds of the U.S. Capitol in Washington, D.C.
+In the late 19th and early 20th centuries, he designed parks and public spaces throughout the United States, including NYC’s Central Park, Niagara Falls State Park, and the grounds of the U.S. Capitol in Washington, D.C.
 In Rochester, Olmsted and his partner, Calvert Vaux, designed four significant parks: Highland, Genesee Valley, Seneca, and Maplewood.

 Highland Park is a renowned Olmsted park in Rochester, known for its stunning design since its creation in 1888.
-The park is home to the annual Lilac Festival, which takes place every May and attracts visitors from all over the world.
+The park is home to the annual Lilac Festival, which takes place every May and attracts visitors worldwide.
 In addition to this, Highland Park features a conservatory, a sunken garden, several memorials, and well-maintained paved walking paths for visitors to enjoy.

-The Genesee Riverway Trail is a pathway that connects three of the Olmstead-designed parks—Genesee Valley, Maplewood, and Seneca—providing miles of cycling, jogging, and walking opportunities.
+The Genesee Riverway Trail connects three Olmstead-designed parks—Genesee Valley, Maplewood, and Seneca—providing miles of cycling, jogging, and walking opportunities.

-Rochester’s Olmsted parks not only offer enjoyment and beauty but also hold significant historical value.
-During a time of rapid urbanization in the United States, when cities were facing issues such as overpopulation, pollution, and inadequate access to green spaces, Olmsted designed these spaces for people to seek fresh air.
+Rochester’s Olmsted parks offer enjoyment and beauty and hold significant historical value.
+During rapid urbanization in the United States, when cities faced issues such as overpopulation, pollution, and inadequate access to green spaces, Olmsted designed these spaces for people to seek fresh air.
 He firmly believed that public parks were essential for promoting physical and mental health and social harmony, and he invested his efforts in realizing his vision.
 Today, Rochester’s Olmsted-designed parks are vital community resources and serve as a reminder of the importance of green spaces in urban areas.

-On April 26th, we celebrate the birthday of Frederick Law Olmsted, Sr., and the gift of green spaces that he left in our care.
-The city of Rochester’s website states that “Rochester is fortunate to be one of a handful of American cities with a park system designed by the most revered landscape architect in American history.”
+On April 26th, we celebrate Frederick Law Olmsted, Sr.’s birthday, and the gift of green spaces that he left in our care.
+The city of Rochester’s website states, “Rochester is fortunate to be one of a handful of American cities with a park system designed by the most revered landscape architect in American history.”
 Fortunate indeed!

 To properly celebrate Frederick Law Olmsted’s life, we must recognize the Rochester Park Commission that hired him in 1888.
 Edward Mott Moore, the Father of Rochester’s Park System, has a statue in Genesee Valley Park.
-Olmsted’s park-as-arboretum design philosophy inspired Bernard Slavin’s landscape design of Durand Eastman Park.
+Olmsted’s park-as-arboretum design philosophy inspired Bernard Slavin’s Durand Eastman Park landscape design.

 Rochester’s Frederick Law Olmsted-Designed Parks